Crocsover/Webscraping/README.md

 # Functions
 extract_hotel_info(url)

--Extracts hotel information from a given URL.
+- Extracts hotel information from a given URL.

--Returns a Pandas DataFrame containing the extracted data.
+- Returns a Pandas DataFrame containing the extracted data.

 extract_urls_from_json(json_string)

--Extracts hotel URLs from a JSON string.
+- Extracts hotel URLs from a JSON string.

--Returns a list of URLs.
+- Returns a list of URLs.

 append_new_urls(existing_urls, additional_urls)

--Combines existing URLs with new URLs.
+- Combines existing URLs with new URLs.

--Returns an updated list of URLs.
+- Returns an updated list of URLs.

 run_all_and_display(json_string, existing_urls=None)

--Orchestrates the entire process:
+- Orchestrates the entire process:

--Extracts URLs from the JSON.
+- Extracts URLs from the JSON.

--Appends new URLs to existing ones.
+- Appends new URLs to existing ones.

--Iterates through each URL to extract hotel information.
+- Iterates through each URL to extract hotel information.

--Concatenates individual DataFrames into a single DataFrame.
+- Concatenates individual DataFrames into a single DataFrame.

--Saves the updated DataFrame to a CSV file (output.csv).
+- Saves the updated DataFrame to a CSV file (output.csv).

--Prints a success message.
+- Prints a success message.

 # Execution Example